cjoakim/azure-cosmosdb-monorepo/README.md

 # azure-cosmosdb-monorepo

-A collection of CosmosDB projects, demonstrations, and presentations.  &nbsp;&nbsp; Always evolving.
+A collection of CosmosDB projects, presentations, and code.  &nbsp;&nbsp; Always evolving.

 ---